ThanosKa/magic-resume/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 2.0 Generic License.
+This project is licensed under the GNU Affero General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.

 **Note:** Commercial use requires explicit permission from the author.
 For commercial licensing inquiries, please open an issue or contact the maintainer.